 Galaxy Pro tablets

-The Pros have the same fake leather backing as the Note 3, and a high resolution display, giving them a premium look.
+In comparison, the Pros have the same fake leather backing as the Note 3 and a high resolution display, giving them a premium look.
 You also get a superb user experience with multitasking functions entwined into the revamped TouchWiz UI.
 A new feature to arrive with the Pro tablets is Magazine UX, a type of Flipboard feature which is always on the screen and displays news, social and app info in one nice layout.

 The Pro series started out quite expensive - a high end price for high end specs and features - but now that the Tab S has hit the scene, the deals will likely start soon.
 Though the device is great for private and professional life, students would definitely find this the Galaxy Pro series to be quite useful.